Translation. Names

 People's names

 - Maintain the accents in people's names (for example, Sílvia).
 Write out the abbreviations M. and M.ª in full as Maria.
-Respect the way people write their surnames: if they use an i to connect their first and second surnames, do not translate it, remove it or replace it with a hyphen.
-Likewise, if they do not use a connecting i, do not add one.
+Respect the way people write their names by preserving their use of capital and small letters and their treatment of articles, prepositions and conjunctions.

 Public figures